 Thankfully I’m very resilient in this regard.
 I have definitely felt socially isolated but probably more because I parent solo.
 But yes, there are times I have been close to falling to pieces and have had explicitly, through tears, to ask for help.

-Others can help, not only by asking how you are and being an ear, but by asking outright, “What do you need?”
+Others can help, not only by asking how you are and being an ear but by asking outright, “What do you need?”
 As much as people mean well, if people offer to take Harry for an hour or two when it suits them, usually I can’t use that time very effectively.
-And it takes some organising and can feel like more work.
-The best thing is when someone asks, “When would you like Harry to come over here for a sleepover?” or perhaps, “What can I do to help?” when things are tough, like when he or I are sick.
+And it takes some organizing and can feel like more work.
+The best thing is when someone asks, “When would you like Harry to come over here for a sleepover?” or perhaps, “What can I do to help?” when things are tough, like when he or I am sick.

-What should we tell our kids if they ask (loudly) about a potentially additional needs child?
+What should we tell our kids if they ask (loudly) about a difference they see in another child?